YBL123/sei-project-4/README.md

   ```
 ![fam home](fam-home.png )

-To begin, what we are doing here is renaming data: with post.
+What we are doing here is renaming data: with post.
 Now we don't need to use this.state.
 Everything is on post.

 Knowing that post is an array, inside of the useEffect we are making the result ternary, using the variable to specify.
 The variable 'max' is only created with post length if post exists. (- 1 because length is not the same as the index number).